DOI10.47051/RWUL2792

 Figure 2: Distribution of Andinosaura kiziriani in Ecuador.
 The star corresponds to the type locality: San Antonio, Azuay province.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Andinosaura, which comes from the Spanish word andino (from the Andes) and the Latin sauria (meaning “lizard”), refers to the distribution of this group of lizards.7 The specific epithet kiziriani honors American herpetologist David Kizirian, in recognition of his contribution to the knowledge of Andean lizard diversity.1
+Etymology: The generic name Andinosaura, which comes from the Spanish word andino (from the Andes) and the Latin sauria (meaning “lizard”), refers to the distribution of this group of lizards.7 The specific epithet kiziriani honors United States herpetologist David Kizirian, of the American Museum of Natural History, in recognition of his contribution to the knowledge of Andean lizard diversity.1 In 1996, Kizirian published the most comprehensive monograph on Ecuadorian burrowing lizards, in which he described nine new species to science.8

 See it in the wild: Kizirian’s Andean-Lizards are recorded rarely unless they are actively searched for by digging in areas of soft soil or by turning over rocks and logs.
 At the localities known as “Bosque de Jerez” and “Chorro de Girón,” a targeted search by a group of field biologists lasting an entire day usually results in 4–6 individuals of this shy species.